-Disclaimer: While I do my best to keep this site up-to-date and packed with good information, the information cannot be guaranteed as accurate and should not be taken to constitute professional midwifery or medical advice.
+While we do our best to keep this site up-to-date and packed with good information, the information cannot be guaranteed as accurate and should not be taken to constitute professional midwifery or medical advice.
 No website or written information can be an appropriate substitute for a careful and respectful appraisal of the unique and holistic needs of an individual.

-© Sara Wickham 2008-2017.
+© Sara Wickham 2008-2023.

 All the resources on this website are subject to copyright.
 Read more about how to share our posts and content legally and ethically here.

 Want to stay up to date and get regular updates on birth-related research and thinking sent free to your inbox?